White House: GOP’s impeachment inquiry is unconstitutional ‘congressional harassment’

 “Indeed, you appear so determined to impeach the President that you have misrepresented the facts, ignored the overwhelming evidence disproving your claims, and repeatedly shifted the rationale for your ‘inquiry,’” Sauber said.

-The House GOP inquiry is based largely on the business dealings of Biden’s family, namely Hunter Biden and James Biden, and whether the president improperly benefited from them or aided them while he was vice president.
+The House GOP inquiry is based largely on the business dealings of Biden’s family — namely his son, Hunter Biden, and his brother, James Biden — and whether the president improperly benefited from them or aided them while he was vice president.
 Republicans are also probing the tax crimes prosecution of Hunter Biden, which whistleblowers from the IRS said was improperly slow-walked.

 House Republicans sent numerous subpoenas in connection to those probes — including to Hunter Biden and James Biden, in addition to Biden administration officials.